jsnsimpson/tilisty/README.md

 tilisty
 =======

-Requirements: Java VM v7.0 or above.
+Requirements: Tilisty App is built uses the JavaFX UI Library and requires Java VM v7.0 or above.
 The application will prompt an update if you have Java 6 or below.
+Download latest JDK from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

-TItanium LIve STYle - edit your titanium styles live on screen to save the time recompiling to see visible changes.
+TItanium LIve STYle - A new tool to enable you to edit your titanium view properties live on screen to save the time recompiling to see visible changes.

+The idea came following frustrations of the styling development cycle -> compile -> launch simulator -> looks wrong - > tweak the properties a bit -> compile -> launch -> still looks wrong -> repeat.
+This tool enables you to compile your app once and get the properties correct from one compilation.
+Very much like live styling in firebug or chrome dev tools etc.

 Usage Instructions:
 - Pull this repository.